We strive to

 Current students

-If you are a GT AE graduate student, I assume you are in the MS or MS DL program (as GT AE does not admit PhD students without an advising offer).
-Therefore, I assume you may be interested in a graduate research opportunity connected to AE 8900 or an MS Thesis.
-These opportunities are not necessarily associated with a funded position.
+If you are already at GT and are considering me as a potential advisor, I assume you are in the MS AE or MS AE DL program (as we do not admit unadvised PhD students).
+Therefore, you may be interested in a graduate research opportunity connected to AE 8900 or an MS Thesis.
+These opportunities are not necessarily associated with a funded position, though they can be.

-I currently only offer AE 8900 projects for graduate students in my group.
-This is because, in my experience, a single semester of research is not typically enough to have a meaningful learning experience.
-Therefore, if you are interested in conducting AE 8900 with our group, you should plan to familiarize yourself with our research for at least one full semester before AE 8900.
-You should also plan to take one of the courses I teach at the undergraduate or graduate level, unless you already have a background in structural dynamics and aeroelasticity.
-As you get exposed to our group in that initial semester, we can scope a suitable AE 8900 project.
+I currently only offer AE 8900 projects to graduate students in my group, as a single semester of research is too short for a productive learning experience.
+If you are interested in working with our group, you should plan to work with us for at least one full semester before enrolling in AE 8900.
+You should also plan to take a graduate course I teach, unless you have a background in structural dynamics and aeroelasticity.

-If you are interested in an MS Thesis, please send me an email following the guidelines and timeline discussed earlier.
-MS Thesis projects require a commitment of at least three semesters (potentially skipping Summer, if you plan to go on an internship) and are assigned on a rolling basis until we reach maximum capacity.
-This means that I may not be able to accommodate your request depending on your anticipated timeline to graduate and the number of requests we have received.
+If you are interested in an MS Thesis, please send me an email following the above guidelines and timeline.
+MS Thesis projects require a commitment of at least three semesters and are assigned on a rolling basis until we are at capacity.

 How graduate research works in my group

-For MS and PhD students funded by one of my projects, the research scope will be defined upfront.
-While I am happy to leave students the freedom to pursue their ideas, this will be possible only after we have met the project deadlines and deliverables.
-For students with fellowships or other sources of funding (e.g., from employers), I am flexible regarding the research scope, as long as it remains within my area of expertise and contributes to the overall efforts of the group.
+For MS and PhD students funded by my projects, the research scope is generally defined upfront.
+While I am happy to leave students the freedom to pursue their ideas, this will be possible only after we have met the original project deadlines and deliverables.

-We will make multi-year and short-term plans.
-This will help us maintain a clear view of the big picture while taking steps toward completing the work.
-I regularly meet with graduate students, typically every week or biweekly, for as much time as we need (and my schedule allows).
-These meetings revolve around research, academics, and career-building topics.
-In addition to meetings, I regularly interact with students via a dedicated Teams channel and the chat.
+I regularly meet with graduate students, typically every week or biweekly, for as much time as we need and my schedule allows.
+These meetings focus on research, academics, and career-building topics.
+I also regularly interact with students via a dedicated Teams channel and the chat.

-Most graduate students in my group complete at least one internship during their degrees.
-I am actively involved in the process of identifying internships that augment the work done during the academic year and align with long-term career goals.
+Most graduate students in my group complete internships at Government laboratories or industry.
+I am actively involved in identifying internships that augment the work done during the academic year and align with students' long-term career goals.

-I do not anticipate having funded openings for postdoctoral researchers in 2026.
+I do not anticipate funded openings for postdoctoral researchers in 2026.

 Eligible graduating students or postdocs are encouraged to apply for relevant postdoctoral fellowships (see the Mentoring page).